PickNikRobotics/moveit_studio_ur_ws/CONTRIBUTING.md

 # Contributing to this Repository

 Thanks for getting involved!
-If you want to add to this base config, please reach out to studio.maintainers@picknik.ai
+If you want to add to this repository, please reach out to studio.maintainers@picknik.ai.